CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

 ## Main view

 Before you begin working with the analytics, it’s helpful to know how each dashboard is structured.
-It includes two main sections: **Filters**, where you define your criteria, and **Reports**, where the filtered results are displayed.
+It includes two main sections:

+- **Filters**, where you define your criteria
+- **Reports**, where the filtered results are displayed

 ![Report](./media/overview/01-appengine-analytics-overview.png)